jsenv/core/docs/assets_and_workers.md

 - :+1: create consistent specifiers
 - :+1: escape `"../../"` hell.

+> **Note**
-Note that external urls like `https://fonts.googleapis.com/css2?family=Roboto` are preserved during dev and in the build files.
+> External urls, like `https://fonts.googleapis.com/css2?family=Roboto`, are preserved during dev and in the build files.

+> **Note**
+> When something is not supported during dev or after build, it is transformed by jsenv to run as expected.
+This includes mainly:
+>
+> - script type module
+> - worker type module
+> - import assertion
+> - document.adoptedStylesheets

 The rest of this page shows how files can be referenced within HTML, CSS and js.